Beaconsys/Beacon/README.rst

 ☤ How to use
 ------------
 You can easily to establish Beacon to collect the useful message on other machines.

 - Select some nodes to install Beacon backend Database.
   (Logstash, Redis, Elasticsearch)
-- Configuration Example:
+- Configuration Example.

   // Collect messages from monitoring programs input {